This item has features and themes that are for adults only. Ages 18 and up. Recommended for mature collectors.

 - Based on Fred Moore's sketches and sculpted by Disney's Kent Melton.

-- 8 1/2-inches tall, she features a paint scheme that celebrates Autumn.
+- 8 1/2-inches tall, she features a paint scheme that celebrates the United States of America.

 - Limited edition of only 100 pieces!

 Electric Tiki Design presents the second edition of its wildly popular Fred Moore girl statue, entitled "Seasons."
-This Autumn edition features a paint scheme that celebrates Autumn.
-The Fred Moore Girl Autumn Polystone Statue is a limited edition of only 100 pieces that stands 8 1/2-inches tall and comes in a specially decorated full-color box.
-It features the lovely with reddish-brunette hair, sitting atop an orange-and-pink stool.
-Check out the Winter, Summer, Spring, and America versions of this "Freddie Girls" statue, too (each sold separately)!
+This America edition features a paint scheme that celebrates the United States of America.
+The Fred Moore Girl America Polystone Statue is a limited edition of only 100 pieces that stands 8 1/2-inches tall and comes in a specially decorated full-color box.
+It features the lovely with blonde hair, sitting atop a red-and-blue stool.
+Check out the Autumn, Winter, Summer, and Spring versions of this "Freddie Girls" statue, too (each sold separately)!

 Primarily known as a premiere animator for such studios as Disney and Walter Lantz, Fred Moore was equally known for his drawings of alluring females.
 Based on his provocative sketches, the Moore Girl maquette is exquisitely sculpted by famed Disney sculptor Kent Melton.
 She's a bombshell centerpiece addition for any collection!